jipiboily/monologue/README.md

 ## IMPORTANT: version

 This README is for a future Monologue version, that will be 0.4.X and be Rails 4 specific.
+See other branches for other versions (0-3-stable being the latest stable version).

 ## Upgrade and changes